Keeping in Touch in the United Kingdom

 Setting up broadband can be a slow and frustrating business, and it is often necessary to deal with several departments of the relevant broadband provider to organise set-up.
 If expats need immediate access to the internet during the set-up process they can reduce the inconvenience by:

 ADSL is by far the most popular choice of UK broadband.
-However, this type of broadband uses an existing telephone line.
-Therefore, if a home does not have an active telephone line set up, expats will need to have this sorted before arranging for broadband installation
+However, this type of broadband uses an existing telephone line so if a home does not have an active telephone line set up, expats will need to have this sorted before arranging for broadband installation

 It is important to begin by checking that cable services are available in the local area.
-This can be done by phoning Virgin.
+This can be done by consulting Virgin.
 If the area is covered, residents are able to sign up for fibre, which offers faster internet speeds.
+The majority of cable services are covered by Virgin but there are a few small companies competing for customers.

 Satellite television packages in the United Kingdom